chandniraja/chandniraja.github.io/index.md

 ## Work in Progress

-[2] Input Regulation and the Production of Healthcare Quality (solo project).
+[2] Input Regulation and the Production of Hospital Quality

-[3] Identifying Sources of Monopsony Power in Labor Markets (solo project).
+[3] Collusion in Labor Markets.
 Census Bureau Special Sworn Status Project.

-[4] Public Option, Plan Premiums, and Provider Rate Negotiation (with Nick Tilipman and Wes Yin)
+[4] Public Option, Plan Premiums, and Provider Rate Negotiation (with Nicholas Tilipman and Wesley Yin)

 <!--